arg808/WebOptSolution/WebOptProject/README.md

 Welcome to the **Website Optimization Project** for the Udacity Front-End Web Development NanoDegree!
-In this file I outline the optimizations that I made to improve the performance of the 2 websites specified in the project
+In this file I outline the optimizations that I made to improve the performance of the two websites specified in the project
 declaration:

 * Cam's Portfolio (_index.html_)